-If the Also send a verification email when a new user is created by an agent or administrator option has been selected, the User Welcome email is sent to the user when the suspended ticket is recovered.
+If you send a verification email when a new user is created by an agent or administrator, the User welcome email is sent to the user when the suspended ticket is recovered.
 The user clicks the link to verify their email address, creates a password, and is then signed in to your Help Center where they can use the knowledge base and submit and track requests.

-If the Also send a verification email when a new user is created by an agent or administrator option has not been selected, the user remains unverified and can't sign in.
+If you don't send a verification email when a new user is created by an agent or administrator, the user remains unverified and can't sign in.
 The user receives the ticket received notification, and can respond to the notification via email.

 Using enterprise single sign-on (SSO)

-If you're using JWT or SAML (available on Professional and Enterprise) for user access to Zendesk Support, all user management and authentication happens outside of your Zendesk.
+If you're using JWT or SAML for user access to Zendesk Support, all user management and authentication happens outside of your Zendesk.
 Your single sign-on service is synced with Zendesk Support.
 So, for example, if you add a user account for a new employee, that employee has immediate access to your Zendesk.

 When using SSO with a closed Zendesk Support, a few issues may arise.
 What happens if a user sends an email support request and they're not already a user within the closed Zendesk Support?
 The user's email support request will be suspended.
 In other words, if the user doesn't already exist in Zendesk Support, synced to it via your single sign-on service, then the user cannot submit support requests.
 Only known, legitimate users in your user management system will be able to access the closed Zendesk Support.

-You also do not want to select the Also send a verification email when a new user is created by an agent or administrator option because you never want to users to create passwords directly in Zendesk Support.
+You also don't want to select the Also send a verification email when a new user is created by an agent or administrator option because you never want to users to create passwords directly in Zendesk Support.
 Remember that's all handled outside of your Zendesk.

 It's important to remember that social media single sign-on is different.
 These provide your users with additional ways to sign in to your Zendesk.
 To use them, your users need to add these social media accounts to their user profiles themselves.
 You can't do it for them.